Do you want your videos to rank on YouTube?

 Simply put, the average business will find that it is useful content that keeps your audience watching.
 Think how-to type of videos and tutorials.

 - Comments.
 When Brian Dean analyzed 1.3 million YouTube videos, he found that the number of comments was very strongly related to how those videos ranked.
 As you might have guessed, the more comments the better.
 So, ask questions in your videos and encourage your audience to write in the comments section.
 Also respond to those comments as well.

 - Video Shares/Thumbs Up.
 Just like subscriptions, video shares and thumbs ups indicate that your video must have been a good one.
 The study above found that video shares were “strongly tied” to ranking on the first page and that likes were significantly correlated.
 Encouraging people to ‘share’ and ‘thumbs up’ your video is a good way to increase both.

 - Click-Through Rate.
 Every time someone clicks on your video, Google boosts your video in the search results.
 Alternatively, if people are skipping over your videos in favour of other videos, your rankings will likewise be adversely affected.
 But, how can you get people to click on your videos?

 It’s simple: with compelling thumbnails and titles.
 Thumbnails are the images that people click on to actually watch your video.

-As far as thumbnails, it is better to take a separate picture and add text to it (with an easy-to-use graphics program like Canva) than to use a screenshot from your video.
+As far as thumbnails, it is better to take a separate picture and add text to it (with an easy-to-use graphics program like Canva or Pixelied)than to use a screenshot from your video.
 Avoid having intrusive logos in your thumbnails and making your thumbnail entirely text-based.

 As for your titles, formulate them in much the same way that you would for the titles of your blog posts.
 You also read our blog post on How to Create Effective Headlines That Excite.